 See I Told You So

 KXNT’s Ciara Turns attended the recent health care town hall held by Dina Titus (D-NV) and got to speak with Rep. Titus for a few minutes.
-During their conversation, Ciara asked Titus what part of the US Constitution granted the federal the authority to intrude on the as it is doing with health care reform.
+During their conversation, Ciara asked Titus what part of the US Constitution granted the federal government the authority to intrude on the private sector as it is doing with health care reform.
 The response: “The Tenth Amendment.”

 Here’s the video of that exchange: